stephenlepisto/designpatternexamples/docs/facade.md

 it only simplifies what is available.
 This means the Facade interface generally does not retain any state of its own, leaving that to the complicated sub-system.
-The Facade might retain one or more tokens or handles from the sub-system to facility access to the sub-system.
+The Facade might retain one or more tokens or handles from the sub-system to facilitate access to the sub-system.

 # How to Use